Do You Need an LLC for an Online Business? (Complete Guide)

 Common Mistakes to Avoid

-• Choosing the Wrong State: While Delaware has advantages for large companies, most small online businesses should form in their home state to avoid extra complications and fees.
+• Choosing the Wrong State: Delaware has advantages for large companies.
+But most small online businesses should form in their home state to avoid extra complications and fees.

-• Inadequate Operating Agreements: Even single-member LLCs benefit from operating agreements that outline business operations and protect liability protection.
+• Inadequate Operating Agreements: Even single-member LLCs benefit from operating agreements that outline business operations and protect liability status.

 • Mixing Personal and Business Finances: Using personal bank accounts for business expenses or vice versa can compromise your liability protection.